auth0/docs/articles/integrations/aws-api-gateway/part-4.md

 ### Enforce Role Assignment with Auth0 Rules

-In some cases, determine the appropriate role in the Client is appropriate (as shown here), but you might want to determine user privileges on the server-side to prevent the user from assuming a more privileged role than necessary.
+In some cases, you might determine the appropriate role using the Client (as shown here), but for security reasons (you might want to prevent the user from assuming a more privileged role than necessary), you might want to determine user privileges on the server-side.

 With Auth0, this is done via [rules](/rules), which are service logic statements you define that are then run during the Auth0 authentication process.
 For example, you could create rules to:

-* eliminate the passing of role information from the browser to the Client;
+* Eliminate the passing of role information from the browser to the Client;
-* insert role information into the delegation request based on the authentication source.
+* Insert role information into the delegation request based on the authentication source.

 #### Enforce Role Assignment

-You will add a rule that will check to see if the role requested by the user is allowed, depending on whether they are associated with a Social or Database Connection.
+You will add a rule that will check to see if the role requested by the user is allowed, depending on its association with a Social or Database Connection.

 Go to the [Auth0 Management Dashboard](${manage_url}), and click on **Rules** in the left-hand menu.